-Portland’s Jewish population has played a huge role in the city’s development.
-The city hosts an annual Jewish film festival every summer and is home to the Oregon Jewish Museum and Center for Holocaust Education and the Oregon Holocaust Memorial.
+Portland’s Jewish population has played a huge role in the city’s development, including Portland's first Jewish mayor, Bernard Goldsmith, who added downtown park blocks and public squares to the city in the late 1800s.
+The city is home to Oregon Jewish Museum and Center for Holocaust Education and the Oregon Holocaust Memorial.
 For more suggestions, grab a copy of Oregon Jewish Life magazine.

 7. San Francisco, California

 Prior to the California Gold Rush, San Francisco was considered a small village.
 In 1849 all of that changed when James Marshall hit gold on the American River.
 San Francisco’s population exploded and became a haven for Jewish pioneers.
 Much of the city’s infrastructure was built up by the city’s new Jewish residents who became prominent civic leaders and politicians.

 San Francisco is an expansive city with delicious restaurants and a plethora of family-friendly activities.
 Ride a vintage fire engine through the city, explore Pier 39 at Fisherman’s Wharf, walk among the Redwoods in Muir Woods (children under 15 are admitted free), touch everything in the Exploratorium, or bike across the Golden Gate Bridge.
 The Contemporary Jewish Museum has a variety of kids programs including drop-in art studio time.
 Planning a picnic?
 Grab a sandwich from Wise Sons Deli.